taxpon/openpyscad/README.md

 (c1 + c2).write("sample.scad")
 ```

 - Generated code will be written in the "sample.scad".
-OpenSCAD can detect the change of your code and reload automatically.
-That's so cool :D
+- For automatic reload and preview, you need to turn on "Design > Automatic Reload and Preview" in OpenSCAD
 ```openscad
 union(){
     cube([10, 20, 10]);